winitzki/scall/tutorial/programming_dhall.md

 3
 ```

+The standalone underscore character `_` in Haskell and Scala is a syntax for a special "unused" variable.
+But in Dhall, the variable named `_` is a variable like any other.

 ### Primitive types

 Integers must have a sign (`+1` or `-1`) while `Natural` numbers may not have a sign (`123`).